agenoria/eve-rest-api-template/README.md

-# Foundation for Python API's Using Eve
+# Template for a simple API using Python Eve

 This is a simple foundation for building API's using [Eve](http://python-eve.org/).